durdsvianna/aidev-platform-v2/docs/ARCHITECTURE.md

 ## Security Considerations

-1. **Input Validation**: All user inputs are validated at the API layer
+1. **API Key Management**: API keys for external services are stored securely without encryption
-2. **Error Handling**: Errors are properly caught and handled
+2. **Input Validation**: All user inputs are validated at the API layer
-3. **Docker Security**: Production containers run as non-root users
+3. **Error Handling**: Errors are properly caught and handled
-4. **Database Security**: MongoDB uses separate volumes for persistence
+4. **Docker Security**: Production containers run as non-root users

 ## Performance Considerations